idedic/foleon-dev-tools/README.md

 - you can choose the **API** (this is not available for "editor" option because we have to set the API flag in the local storage like explained above)

 This section will remember your preference for all fields except for publication id.
 That id is always the one from the editor.

+## Developer guide

+- checkout
+- `yarn`
+- all things related to extension are in `extension` folder, except the source for the Popup
+- the source for the Popup is `typescript` in the `src` folder
+- to build it, use `yarn build` which will place a `bundle.js` in `extension/popup/bundle` which is already included in `index.html`
+- just like the installation guide above, make sure to Load unpacked the `extension` folder (or reload the extension on reload button if already loaded) and reload the Editor tab
+- for debugging the Popup, right click on Popup > Inspect
+- for debugging the Content script, find the Content script in the Editor's dev tools, Sources section